 From here, the Engine can be re-registered.
 Details of this process can be found in Documentation at:

-In future versions of Delphix, the challenge-response authentication method for Support access may be enabled by default, so the currently optional registration of an Engine may be required for all installations.
+Beginning in Delphix release 126.96.36.199, the challenge-response authentication method for Support access will be enabled by default, so the currently optional registration of an Engine may be required for all installations to enable Support access.